 The pace quickened yet again in the tenth, both fighters getting home heavy shots, upstairs and down, but soon enough Hagler had regained control, landing hard body blows on the inside and forcing Mugabi to retreat.
 Marvelous Marvin’s sheer physical strength was now dictating the terms as “The Beast,” his tired legs faltering, searched in vain for a second wind.

 Round eleven was Mugabi’s last stand and no one could ever say he lacked for heart or courage.
 As he struggled to keep his balance and fight back, Hagler ruthlessly pressed his advantage, continually marching forward, working on the inside like an expert bricklayer, methodically putting one short, sharp blow after another in place, slowly but surely stealing away what was left of the challenger’s stamina.

-And yet, this was the fight that convinced an observer at ringside named Sugar Ray Leonard that now was the time to step forward and give boxing the dream match it had wanted for years: Hagler vs Leonard.
+And yet, this was the fight that convinced an observer at ringside named Ray Leonard that now was the time to step forward and give boxing the dream match it had wanted for years: Marvelous Marvin vs Sugar Ray.
 The stage and the timing had supposedly been set for Hagler vs Hearns II, but Ray spoiled those carefully laid plans.
 At first, Marvin, perhaps still hurting from his brutal slugfest with “The Beast,” demurred, but a record payday beckoned and eventually the contracts were signed as Thomas Hearns fumed on the sidelines.
-The biggest fight in boxing, “The Marvelous One” vs Sugar Ray, was on.
-But it was that action-packed and punishing slugfest, Hagler vs Mugabi, that made it a reality. — Robert Portis
+The biggest fight in boxing was on.
+But it was that action-packed and punishing slugfest, Hagler vs Mugabi, that made it possible. — Robert Portis